r0075h3ll/Oralyzer/README.md

 ![License](https://img.shields.io/badge/License-GPL--3.0-green)
 ![PRs](https://img.shields.io/badge/PRs-welcome-brightgreen)

-A Python tool that probes websites for Open Redirect vulnerabilities by fuzzing the target URL with redirect payloads and reporting which payloads the server follows to an external host.
+A Python tool for Open Redirect vulnerabilities.
+It fuzzes the target URL with redirect payloads and reports which ones the server actually follows to an external host.

 ## Features